gadse/gadse/README.md

 ## About me

 🕹️ Together with a few friends, I made a game!
-It's the fulfillment of a 15 years old dream of mine, and I'm quite proud of the outcome. https://github.com/gadse/high-moon and https://gadse.itch.io/high-moon
+It's the fulfillment of a lifelong of mine, and I'm quite proud of the outcome. https://github.com/gadse/high-moon and https://gadse.itch.io/high-moon

 🧱 I'm currently building an RPG toolset together with a friend of mine (see https://github.com/Phoenox/dorc).